-WDFW, with input from Reclamation, Ecology and other passage restoration experts, has completed a conceptual design for the Box Canyon Creek Fish Passage Enhancement Project.
-Reclamation has contracted with HDR to move the design forward to a 60% design.
+WDFW, with input from Reclamation, Ecology, and other passage restoration experts, has completed a conceptual design for the Box Canyon Creek Fish Passage Enhancement Project.
+Reclamation has contracted with HDR to prepare a 60% design.
 The project partners have met to establish performance goals for 60% design.
 A site-visit with project partners and stakeholders was held October 1, 2020.
-Sixty percent designs are anticipated to be completed in spring 2021.
+Additional survey work was needed for the 60% design.
+Reclamation completed this survey May 1, 2021 with the assistance of USFWS.
+Reclamation anticipates 60% design to be completed in July 2021